-(2) The Governor shall appoint a person to the office of Chief Warden of Fauna which office shall be subject to the provisions of the Public Service Act.
-1904-1948, and shall also appoint such other persons as wardens of fauna, honorary wardens of fauna, and officers as he thinks fit to carry out the provisions of this Act.

-(3) Unless and until the Governor appoints a person to the office of Chief Warden of Fauna, the person for the time being occupying or discharging the duties of the office having the title of Chief Inspector of Fisheries, pursuant to the provisions of the Fisheries Act, 1905-1949, shall, by virtue of this subsection, occupy the position of and be the Chief Warden of Fauna.

-(4) Acceptance of or acting in the office of Chief Warden of Fauna, or of warden, honorary warden or officer, by a person shall not of itself render the provisions of the Public Service Act, 1904-1948, or the Superannuation Act, 1871-1947 or the Super-annuation and Family Benefits Act, 1938-1947, applicable to him or affect the application of those provisions to him if they applied to him at the time of the acceptance of or acting in the office.

-administra-The cost of the administration of this Act shall 8. be paid out of moneys to be appropriated by Parliament for the purpose.
+- Act, 1904-19481, and the Minister shall appoint such other persons as wardens of fauna, honorary wardens of fauna, and officers as he thinks fit to carry out the provisions of this Act. - (3) Unless and until the Governor appoints a person to the office of Chief Warden of Fauna, the person for the time being occupying or discharging the duties of the office having the title of Chief Inspector of Fisheries, pursuant to the provisions of the Fisheries Act, 1905-19492, shall, by virtue of this subsection, occupy the position of and be the Chief Warden of Fauna. - (4) Acceptance of or acting in the office of Chief Warden of Fauna, or of warden, honorary warden or officer, by a person shall not of itself render the provisions of the Public Service Act, 1904-19481, or the Superannuation Act, 1871-1947° or the Superannuation and Family Benefits Act, 1938-19474, applicable to him or affect the application of those provisions to him if they applied to him at the time of the acceptance of or acting in the office. - The cost of the administration of this Act cost of administrashall be paid out of moneys to be appropriated by Parliament for the purpose.

-9. This Act does not bind the Crown or any undertaking carried on by or on behalf of the Government of the State.
+This Act does not bind the Crown or any Grown not undertaking carried on by or on behalf of the Government of the State.